ablorp/ablorp.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
-    <a href="https://youtu.be/NGgXK1PzWXQ">Teaching Watney</a> how to become an autonomous 🍓 farmer (circa Nov–Dec 2023).
+    We took turns <a href="https://youtu.be/NGgXK1PzWXQ">teaching Watney 🦾</a> how to become a hydroponics 💦 straberry 🍓 farmer (circa Nov–Dec 2023).
 </div>

 <div class="row">